Coronavirus: Which countries have confirmed cases? People across the world have been diagnosed with the virus, which originated in the Chinese city of Wuhan. - Welcome Qatar

 New cases of infection with a novel strain of coronavirus, which emerged in the Chinese city of Wuhan, are being reported daily around the world.

-In China, at least 304 people have died and 14,380 people have been infected across the country, according to the government on Saturday.
+In China, at least 361 people have died, the government said on Monday.
+At least 17,205 people have been infected across the country.

 More:

-Dozens of cases have also been confirmed in several countries in the Asia-Pacific region as well as states in Europe, North America and the Middle East.
+Dozens of cases have also been confirmed in several countries in the Asia-Pacific region as well as Europe, North America and the Middle East.

-Here are the countries that have so far confirmed cases of the new coronavirus:
+Here are the countries and territories that have so far confirmed cases of the new coronavirus:

 Australia – 12